yyong-brs/learn-kubernetes/chapter10.md

 ​	You need to think carefully about the parts of your spec that need to be templated.
 One of the big benefits of Helm over standard manifest deployments is that you can run multiple instances of the same app from a single chart.
 You can’t do that with kubectl because the manifests contain resource names that need to be unique.
 If you deploy the same set of YAML multiple times, Kubernetes will just update the same resources.
 If you template all the unique parts of the spec—like resource names and label selectors—then you can run many copies of the same app with Helm.

-​	**TRY IT NOW	Deploy a second release of the web-ping app, using the samechart folder but specifying a different URL to ping.**
+​	<b>现在就试试</b>	Deploy a second release of the web-ping app, using the samechart folder but specifying a different URL to ping.**

 ```
 # check the available settings for the chart: